Header Schemes

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-"Since I started in Formula Student at Tecnun I knew I wanted to focus my career on the automotive sector".
+"Ever since I started in Formula Student at Tecnun I knew I wanted to focus my career on the automotive sector."

 Alumni Mikel Martinez works for Ferrari in Italy

 Mikel Martínez is anElectrical and Industrial Engineer.
-As he himself points out, he entered Tecnun to study for a degree in Design, "but my poor freehand drawing skills and a chat with Joaquin de No convinced me to change sides and switch to the degree in Electrical Engineering", he recalls with a laugh.
-"At the end of the electrical degree, I took the bridging course to obtain the degree in Industrial Technology Engineering and then I took the Master's degree in Industrial Engineering".
+As he himself points out, he entered Tecnun to study Degree of design, "but my poor skill for freehand drawing and a chat with Joaquin de No convinced me to change sides and go to Degree of Electrical Engineering," he recalls with a laugh.
+"At the end of the electrical Degree I took the bridging course to obtain the Degree in Industrial Technologies Engineering and later I took the Master's Degree in Industrial Engineering".
 Mikel currently works for none other than Ferrari.

 How did the option of working at Ferrari come about?

-I did my Master's project at GKN Driveline in Zumaia in the electrical machines and ePowertrains testing department.
+The project of the Master was done in GKN Driveline in Zumaia in the department of testing of electrical machines and ePowertrains.
 After finishing the project and following the same line of work, I packed my bags and went to Tarragona, more specifically to the company IDIADA.
 It is a company dedicated to the testing of vehicles and components with spectacular facilities.
-Almost all car manufacturers carry out tests there, including Ferrari.
+Almost all car manufacturers test there, including Ferrari.

-After a year and a half of working, I was in charge of a test for Ferrari that had quite tight deadlines and we were able to carry it out with satisfactory results.
-Shortly after finishing the test, my manager called me to tell me that they wanted me to come to Maranello for an interview, and I didn't have to think about it too much.
+After a year and a half working, I was in charge of making a essay for Ferrari that had quite tight deadlines and we were able to carry it out with satisfactory results.
+Shortly after finishing the essay, the person who is now my manager called me to tell me that they wanted me to go to Maranello to do an interview, and I didn't have to think about it too much.

 How did you manage to stay and work there?
 Was that your dream?